Antoine-Demailly/angularjs-johnpapa-snippets/README.md

-# AngularJS John Papa snippets package
+# AngularJS John Papa snippets for Atom

 A set of AngularJS snippets based on [John Papa's style guide].